Our unique analysis of the bills Morgan sponsored and cosponsored provides insight into his position in the Senate.

 View All » (including bills from previous years)

 From Jan 1975 to Dec 1980, Morgan missed 509 of 3,513 roll call votes, which is 14.5%.
-This is worse than the median of 8.8% among the lifetime records of senators serving in Dec 1980.
+This is much worse than the median of 8.8% among the lifetime records of senators serving in Dec 1980.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|